jvanasco/imagehelper/README.txt

-4. If you're saving to S3, create an S3 config object to store your info.  note that you can specify a public and private bucket. resized thumbnails are saved to the public bucket the original item is optionally saved to the archive, which is not viewably to the public
+4. If you're saving to S3, create an S3 config object to store your info.  note that you can specify a public and private bucket. resized thumbnails are saved to the public bucket the original item is optionally saved to the archive, which is not viewably to the public.  this is so you can do different sizing schemes in the future.

 5. You can create an S3 logger, a class that provides two methods: log_upload( bucket_name , key )